Skip to main content

 Parameters:

-• --node: Storage node RPC endpoint
+• --indexer: Storage indexer endpoint

 • --root: File's Merkle root hash (obtained during upload)